 Travis Whitfill has served as a member of our board of directors since May 2018.
 Mr. Whitfill has served as a partner at Bios Equity Partners, LP, a biotechnology-focused venture capital firm, since October 2015 and a Senior Analyst at Bios Research since September 2014.
 He is also the founder and has served in various roles at Azitra Inc., including Chief Scientific Officer from January 2014 to September 2019 and currently serves as the Executive Director of Advanced Technology since September 2019.
 He has also served as an associate research scientist with appointments in the Departments of Pediatrics and Emergency Medicine at Yale University since July 2016.
-Mr. Whitfill has led numerous grant-funded projects, holds several patents and has co-authored over 30 publications.
-Mr. Whitfill received a B.S. from Dallas Baptist University and an MPH from Yale University.
+Mr. Whitfill has led numerous grant-funded projects, holds several patents and has co-authored over 50 publications.
+Mr. Whitfill received a B.S. from Dallas Baptist University, a MPhil from UCL in the United Kingdom, and an MPH from Yale University.
 We believe that Mr. Whitfill's strong background in entrepreneurship and in the biotech and healthcare industries qualifies him to serve on our board of directors.